NTU-ToolmenLab/LabServer_monitor/README.md

 # Build monitor with docker-compose

+Use

+* prometheus
+* node-exporter
+* grafana
+* nvidia-smi

-Use prometheus, node-exporter, grafana to monitor.
+to monitor.

 ## set up
 ```